 Boquillas is a village in northern Mexico on the banks of the Rio Grande.
 It lies at the south-west end of the Rio Grande’s Boquillas Canyon.
 Boquillas was founded as a mining town in the late 19th century after silver, lead, and zinc were discovered in the nearby mountains.
 When the mines were abandoned around 1920, the population collapsed but since has fluctuated between 100 and 200 residents.
 Tourism from across the Rio Grande is now the main income-generating trade.
 Big Bend tourists visit the village’s souvenir shops, bars, restaurants, and taco stands.

 We heard that the Rio Grande was running about “belly button deep” and was flowing at a pace that could sweep you off your feet.
 The rowboat was clearly the way to go.
-Five bucks for a round trip didn’t seem too outrageous.
+No sense in challenging the river’s flow.
+Furthermore, five bucks for a round trip didn’t seem too outrageous.
 The village was about a mile from the crossing, which would have been a fairly easy stroll.
-But this was our “once in a lifetime” opportunity to ride a donkey.
+But this was our “once in a lifetime” opportunity to ride a donkey in Mexico.

 After we tied the animals in a stable at the edge of the village there were already cute, 6 to 10-year-old children beckoning us to purchase souvenirs.
 The little girls with sweet smiles were most effective; I couldn’t resist little Maria del Carmen; she sold me several pieces of her art.

 Jose Falcon’s Restaurant is one of two in the village and the most famous among American tourists.
 It opened in 1973 and is run by the wife and daughter of Jose who passed away in 2000.
 Falcons has a great view from a breezy patio and has a well-stocked gift shop.
-We all had a Carta Blanca beer (except Gary) and a nice lunch of tacos, cheese enchiladas, and burritos.
+We had a cold Carta Blanca beer or iced tea and a nice lunch of tacos, cheese enchiladas, and burritos.